Canada’s tax system unfairly favours wealthy, poll of CRA auditors suggests - Red Deer Advocate

 A spokesperson for the CRA said the Liberal government has tried to rebuild the agency over the last three budgets, and is focusing resources “to target high areas of risk.”

-“Those investments are allowing the CRA to deliver better data, approaches and results for Canadians,” Etienne Biram said in an emailed statement.
+“Those investments are allowing the CRA to deliver better data, approaches and results for Canadians,” Etienne Biram said in an email.

 “Our 6,300 auditors have an array of tools at their disposal and we will continue to explore ways to provide them with additional tools and resources to assist them in their challenging and important work.”